OpenEvalProject/evals/manuscripts/elife-16070/v3/manuscript.md

 To assess the reliability of the correlation across participants for a given ROI, we ran a phase-randomization procedure, which is described in detail below.
 The results of the phase-randomization procedure were then subjected to multiple comparisons correction.

-## Removing low-confidence intervals
+#### Removing low-confidence intervals

 If a participant could not remember when in the story a particular clip had occurred, it would be difficult for them to estimate the temporal distance between that clip and another clip.
 It is possible that participants would invoke different retrieval strategies in such cases (for instance, they might base their duration estimates purely on the content of the clips, without recollecting their context).
 It is also possible that such estimates could be random guesses.
 To filter out guesses, we used the confidence ratings collected after the time perception test, in which participants rated how well they could remember when in the story each individual clip had occurred.
 Specifically, we located the participant’s confidence for the two clips delimiting each temporal interval, and took the smaller of the two ratings as the confidence for that interval.
 We performed the main analysis relating neural drift to time estimation only on high-confidence intervals, removing pairs of clips with the lowest confidence.
 Since participants calibrated their confidence ratings differently (some were more prone to rate their confidence as 4/5, while others were more prone to rate it as 2/5), we picked the confidence threshold for each participant that removed at least 33% of the intervals with the lowest confidence, while preserving at least 33% of the intervals with the highest confidence.
 Our behavioral analysis (see Behavioral results) shows that participants’ duration estimates were significantly more accurate for high-confidence intervals than when all intervals were included.

-## Statistical analysis of correlations between pattern change and behavior
+#### Statistical analysis of correlations between pattern change and behavior

 Because of the presence of long-range temporal autocorrelation in the BOLD signal (Zarahn, 1997), the statistical likelihood of each observed correlation (between neural distance and duration estimates) was assessed using a permutation procedure based on surrogate data.
 The surrogate data were generated using phase randomization (Theiler et al., 1992).
 Phase-randomized surrogates have the same autocorrelation as the original signal.

 Since our analysis measures pattern change over multiple voxels, rather than the time course of a single voxel, we generated surrogate time courses of pattern change (Figure 4—figure supplement 1 shows how that time course was obtained).
 Having extracted the time course of pattern change for each ROI, we applied a Fourier transform to that signal.
-To randomize its phases, we multiplied each complex amplitude by ejϕ, where ϕ is independently chosen for each frequency from the interval [0, 2π].
-In order for the inverse Fourier transform to be real (no imaginary components), we symmetrized the phases, so that ϕ(f)=−ϕ(−f).
+To randomize its phases, we multiplied each complex amplitude by $e^{jϕ}$, where $ϕ$ is independently chosen for each frequency from the interval [0, 2π].
+In order for the inverse Fourier transform to be real (no imaginary components), we symmetrized the phases, so that $ϕ(f)=−ϕ(−f)$.
 Finally, we took the inverse Fourier transform to produce the surrogate time courses.

 Each surrogate dataset was analyzed in the same manner as the empirical data: pattern dissimilarity between each pair of clips was correlated with duration estimates.
 Thus, we generated a distribution of 10,000 null correlations for every ROI in every participant (see Figure 4—figure supplement 1).
 As above, all correlation coefficients were Fisher-transformed to ensure that they follow a Gaussian distribution.
 For every ROI, we were then able to compare the empirical Pearson correlation with the distribution of null correlations.
-We calculated a Z-value for every participant:z−value=empirical correlation−mean(null correlations)standard deviation(null correlations)
+We calculated a Z-value for every participant:

+$$
+z−value=\frac{empirical correlation−mean(null correlations)}{standard deviation(null correlations)}
+$$

 A large positive Z-value implies that the empirical correlation is large relative to the distribution of null correlations.
 To assess whether the Z-values for a given ROI were reliably positive across participants, we performed a right-tailed t-test against 0.
 The p-values from the above t-test were then subjected to multiple comparisons correction.
 For anatomical ROIs (derived from the FreeSurfer and MTL atlases), we used MATLAB’s fdr_bky.m function, which executes the 'two-stage' Benjamini et al. (2006) procedure for controlling the false discovery rate (FDR) of a family of hypothesis tests.
 The procedure implemented by this function is more powerful than the original Benjamini and Hochberg (1995) procedure when a considerable percentage of the hypotheses in the family are false.
 For the searchlight analysis, we controlled the family-wise error (FWE) rate, as described below.

-## ROI selection
+#### ROI selection

 The literature reviewed above suggests that the MTL, lateral prefrontal cortex, insula, putamen and inferior parietal cortex might all process information important for inferring the duration of past events.
 We therefore performed an ROI analysis on the following regions, derived from both the FreeSurfer and MTL atlases: hippocampus, parahippocampal cortex, entorhinal cortex, perirhinal cortex, amygdala, superior frontal cortex, caudal and rostral middle frontal gyrus (dorsolateral prefrontal cortex), pars opercularis (frontal operculum), pars triangularis, pars orbitalis, lateral orbitofrontal cortex, frontal pole, insula, putamen and inferior parietal cortex.
 This resulted in an analysis on 16 regions of interest (in each hemisphere) motivated by the literature.
 ROIs with q-values < 0.05 (FDR) are reported as significant.

 As part of an exploratory, whole-brain search, we also ran the same analysis on all grey matter regions in the Desikan-Killiany Atlas, which contained 42 regions in each hemisphere, including the ones mentioned above (see Procedure for obtaining anatomical masks: FreeSurfer and MTL segmentation).
 The complete list of regions can be found in Figure 5—source data 1.
 For the exploratory analysis, we report regions with q-values < 0.1 (FDR).

-## Within-interval correlation between pattern change and duration estimates
+#### Within-interval correlation between pattern change and duration estimates

 Our main analysis verified whether the pattern distance between two clips was correlated with duration estimates in a given participant and then aggregated the results across participants.
 To address the concern that pattern distance between two clips might reflect only the difference in story content between those clips (rather than change in abstract factors like mental context), we performed the same analysis for a given interval across participants and aggregated the results across intervals.
 Since this analysis is performed within intervals, it ensures that story content is held constant across participants, such that differences in pattern distances and duration estimates are due to individual differences only.
 To ensure that pattern distances and duration estimates were comparable across participants, all vectors were z-scored within participants.
 The Pearson correlation between pattern distances and duration estimates across participants was then calculated for every 2 min interval in every ROI.